magicse/StyleTTS-GGML-UK/README.md

 Model conversion from Python to GGML format is required.

 The project is still in progress; build instructions will be added later.

+Emphasis will be on supporting the Ukrainian language